you-kol/YouKOL-Clone/documentation/index.md

 - Comprehensive test suite for the authentication flow
 - Logout functionality with proper session cleanup

+Step 9 security enhancements include:
+- CSRF protection for all sensitive API endpoints (auth, profile, image enhancement)
+- Proper CSRF token generation and validation
+- Client-side CSRF token management for API requests
+- Fixed token management in frontend code for all state-changing operations

 ### In Progress
+- Additional HTTP security headers optimization
+- Rate limiting fine-tuning
+- Security audit preparation

 ### Current Development Focus
-Authentication implementation is now complete with server-side session management using HTTP-only cookies.
-The focus can now shift to frontend integration and user experience improvements.
+Authentication and security implementation is now complete with CSRF protection for all sensitive endpoints.
+The focus can now shift to performance optimization and additional security enhancements.

 ## Key Features